raizen74/aws-sysops/README.md

 - To prevent Amazon EC2 Auto Scaling from terminating unhealthy instances, suspend the `ReplaceUnhealthy` process.
 - To specify which instances Amazon EC2 Auto Scaling should terminate first, choose a termination policy.

-The `DisableApiTermination` attribute controls whether the instance can be terminated using the console, CLI, or API
+The `DisableApiTermination` attribute controls whether the instance can be terminated using the console, CLI, or API. `DisableApiTermination=True` prevents termination via CLI or API, not from OS.

 `Status checks ` are performed **every minute** at no charge, returning a pass or a fail status.
 If all checks pass, the overall status of the instance is OK.
 If one or more checks fail, the overall status is impaired. `Status checks` are built into Amazon EC2, so they cannot be disabled or deleted.

 **AMIs**
 - Each region will generate its `own unique AMI ID`
 - You can only share AMIs that have **unencrypted volumes** and volumes that are **encrypted with a customer-managed CMK**.
 If you share an AMI with encrypted volumes, you must also share any CMKs used to encrypt them.
+- You can copy an AMI that has been shared with you, then you are the owner of the AMI in your account.
+You need that the **source AMI owner grants you read permissions** for the storage that backs the AMI (EBS snapshot).
 - You do not need to share the Amazon EBS snapshots that an AMI references in order to share the AMI.
 Only the AMI itself needs to be shared; the system automatically provides the access to the referenced Amazon EBS snapshots for the launch.
 - To make an AMI available in a different Region, copy the AMI to the Region and then share it.
-Sharing an AMI from different Regions is not available.
+Sharing an AMI to different Regions is not available.
 - `No reboot` -> **crash-consistent**, the instance is not shut down while creating the AMI.
 This option is **not selected by default**.
+- When using `AWS Backup` to create AMIs, only no-reboot option is available (instance is not rebooted).
 - It isn't possible to restore or recover a deleted or deregistered AMI.
 However, you can create a new, identical AMI using one of the following:
   - EBS snapshots that were created as backups.
   - EC2 instances that were launched from the deleted AMI